Water for Injection (WFI) is the purest grade of bulk water used in the pharmaceutical industry.

 Explore WFI in more depth with our white paper

-Our expert-written white paper will give you a comprehensive overview of all aspects of WFI.
+- a comprehensive overview of all aspects of WFI.
 You’ll learn more about the recent regulatory changes, WFI water standards, pros and cons of Hot vs. Cold processes, and how to choose the right WFI system for your business.